 The current Bankhar dog population is a fraction of what it was in the past, because of the general loss of knowledge about how to breed, train and employ these working dogs, and mis-education about dogs’ potential to spread disease to livestock.

-Mongolia Bankhar Dog Project aims to restore the Bankhar dog to its former status as the mediator between nomadic people and large wild predators, and in so doing to provide a key non-lethal approach to managing livestock predation in Mongolia.
+Mongolia Bankhar Dog Project aims to restore the Bankhar dog to its former status as the mediator between nomadic people and large wild predators, and in so doing to provide a tool to help favor non-lethal approach to managing livestock predation in Mongolia.

 MBDP believes that rehabilitating the Bankhar dog population constitutes a win-win for wildlife conservation and cultural preservation.